my-realm/depth-first/max-recursive-depth.md

 So, what should be the first set of skills that an AI agent ought to learn, once it has gained better insights into how it learns using its own meta-attention?

-- Should the AI be taught how to be "ethical" and amicable towards human beings as well as other creatures, and also to better recognize what a human being is, in the first place?
+- Should the AI be taught how to act "ethical" and amicable towards human beings as well as other creatures, and also to better recognize what a human being is, in the first place?
 Sounds so lovey-dovey, doesn't it?

 - Or, should such an AI model be taught how to weaponize anything and everything in its surroundings, so that it can hack into and then wipe out a hospital's or an airport's or a police station's resources, by using military-grade advanced and persistent cyber-attacks?
 Sounds so menacing and nefarious, doesn't it?